HirotheChamp/HirotheChampArtistPage/README.md

 ## Acknowledgement

-I am a musical artist and wanted to create a website for fans to go to.
+I looked up various musical artists' websites to get an idea on how to start the project.

 <hr></hr>